Crime in Washington, D.C.: Law enforcement

 Despite the fact that crime emergencies do appear to reduce crime when enacted, critics fault the city for relying on such temporary stop-gap measures.
 In 2003, the city launched its Gang Intervention Project to combat the then-recent upward trend in Latino gang violence, primarily in the Columbia Heights and Shaw neighborhoods.
 The initiative was claimed a success when gang-related violence declined almost 90% from the start of the program to November 2006.

 The most controversial program designed to deter crime was a system of police checkpoints in violence-prone neighborhoods.
 The checkpoints, in place from April 2008 through June 2008, were used in the Trinidad neighborhood of Northeast Washington.
 The program operated by stopping cars entering a police-designated area; officers then turned away those individuals who did not live or have business in the neighborhood.
 Despite protests by residents, the MPD claimed the checkpoints to be a successful tool in preventing violent crime.
 However, in July 2010, a federal appeals court found that the checkpoints violated residents' constitutional rights.
 The police had no plans to continue to use the practice—with declining crime rates—but D.C.
 Attorney General Peter Nickles said that officers would work to find a "more creative way to deal with very unusual circumstances that is consistent with the Fourth Amendment."

 In 2012, the first female Chief of Police of DC, Cathy Lanier, was hired by Mayor Vincent C. Gray.

-Between 2014 and 2016, there was a spike in homicides and other violent crimes, with a 54% increase in homicides between 2014 and 2015.
+On August 10, 2025, President Donald Trump announced plans to place the local police department under the federal control in an effort to fight crime in D.C.
+Following the announcement, he mobilized the National Guard.
+On August 15, D.C. attorney general Brian Schwalb filed a lawsuit in the D.C.
+District Court, seeking an emergency restraining order against what the lawsuit described as a "hostile takeover" of the police department.